radrich/richarmstrong.net/_workouts/concept-mashups.md

 ---
 title: Concept Mashups
 subtitle: Create New Things by Combining Aspects From Each of the 2 Words
-desc: "Choose one of the sets of words to work with.
+description: "Choose one of the sets of words to work with.
 Then think of as many concept mashups as you can.
 A concept mashup is where you create new things by combining aspects from each of the 2 words."
 background_color: "#febfe7"
 color: "#f5483B"
 index: true